jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 1. Compile the log.

 During the compilation process, the console will display the current log.
-Please ignore it:
+Please ignore the following:

-ldid: Unknown header magic
+`ldid: Unknown header magic`

-Are you sure that is a Mach-O?
+`Are you sure that is a Mach-O?`

-ldid: operator(): No such file or directory
+`ldid: operator(): No such file or directory`

 2. After that, do the following: